 - Use large, bright, eye-catching images that don’t feature a lot of text.

 - Get as specific as possible when targeting your audience for who will see your ad.
 Not doing so could result in overspending.
 You can target by geography, industry, skillset, gender, age and much more.

 This is one time where the phrase “cast a wide net” can cost your hundreds of thousands of unnecessary dollars.
 You want to ensure that only the people who are most likely to benefit from your webinar, and potentially buy as a result are the ones that see your webinar ad.

 Pro tip: LinkedIn says to make sure you select the language of your target audience.
 They suggest that while English is best for most audiences, it may be a good idea to set up two campaigns for international markets – one in English, and one for the local language of the location that you’re targeting.

-- You many want to try running an organic, free, campaign to spread awareness first.
-As we mentioned, likes, follows, and comments to your LinkedIn company page cost you nothing.
+- You may want to try running an organic, free campaign to spread awareness first.
+As we mentioned, likes follows, and comments to your LinkedIn company page cost you nothing.
 And, you can create a LinkedIn company page for free!
 What you learn in trying to promote for free first can also give you valuable information for when you’re ready to pony up the ad money as well.

 LinkedIn Advertising offers webinar creators the ability to create great advertisements for highly targeted business audiences.
 Start by defining the ideal customers you want on your live and automated webinars and then create ads on LinkedIn to get that audience to your webinar registration page.
 If you are currently advertising on LinkedIn or another B2B property I would love to hear about your experiences.